-As well as creating a TED overview specific to our school there has been a focus on 4 key areas that we wished to build upon.
+As well as creating a TED overview specific to our school there is a focus on 4 key areas that we wish to build upon.

 Support the core curriculum

-Seeking opportunities to continue to support the core curriculum based on the humanity subjects across school, during Covid limitations, to broaden children's understanding of the world around them.
-This has included virtual tours, speakers and productions, giving children the experiences we are not able to offer through outside trips or visitors at this time.
+Seek opportunities to support the core curriculum based on the history, geography and science topics across school, to broaden children's understanding of the world around them.
+This includes virtual tours, speakers and productions, as well as offsite trips, visits and events.

 Build the profile of Allenton School

-Contribute positively to their immediate and wider community
+Contribute positively to the immediate and wider community

 Raise aspirations of our children

 Raise aspirations of children and provide knowledge and understanding of opportunities available to them.
-Projects with Primary Futures have enabled us to connect with a range of volunteers from different careers, helping breakdown gender and cultural stereotypes.
-We are able to show the link between what we learn in the classroom and the can lead to an interesting, exciting future.
+Connect with a range of volunteers from different careers, helping breakdown gender and cultural stereotypes.
+Show the link between what we learn in the classroom and how this can lead to an interesting, exciting future.

 Develop a life-long love of reading